The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 A brief code example of how to use the Optimizely Feature Experimentation Go SDK to evaluate feature flags, activate A/B tests, or feature tests.

-Once you have installed an SDK, import the Optimizely Feature Experimentation library into your code, get your Optimizely Feature Experimentation project's datafile, and instantiate a client.
-Then, you can use the client to evaluate flag rules, including A/B tests and flag deliveries.
+After installing the Go SDK, import the Optimizely library, get your project's datafile, and create a client.
+Use the client to evaluate flag rules like A/B tests and flag deliveries.

-using the Decide method.
-As a side effect, the Decide function also sends a decision event to Optimizely Feature Experimentation to record that the current user has been exposed to the experiment. -
+1. Evaluate a flag with the key product_sort using the Decide method.
+This also sends a decision event to Optimizely to record that the user was exposed to the experiment.

 import optly "github.com/optimizely/go-sdk" // for v2: "github.com/optimizely/go-sdk/v2"